petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/retirement/dcsv2-series-retirement.md

 To continue using the enclave-based offering with Intel SGX technology, migrate your workloads to DCdsv3 virtual machines.
 First, check if your desired DCdsv3-series SKU is available in your current region.
 If it is, you can resize your virtual machines to the DCdsv3-series using the Azure portal, PowerShell, or the CLI.
 Below are examples of how to resize your VM using the Azure portal, PowerShell, and Azure CLI.

+> [!IMPORTANT]
-> **Important notice:**<br><br> Resizing a virtual machine results in a restart.
-We recommend that you perform actions that result in a restart during off-peak business hours.<br>
+> Resizing a virtual machine results in a restart.
+We recommend that you perform actions that result in a restart during off-peak business hours.
+>
-Deallocating the VM also releases any dynamic IP addresses assigned to the VM.
-The OS and data disks are not affected.<br><br>
+> Deallocating the VM also releases any dynamic IP addresses assigned to the VM.
+The OS and data disks are not affected.
+>
-Additionally, if your DCsv2 VMs are running in North Central US, Canada East, Australia Southeast, or UK West, please follow the instructions in the next section.
+> Additionally, if your DCsv2 VMs are running in North Central US, Canada East, Australia Southeast, or UK West, please follow the instructions in the next section.

 ### Azure portal